vikbert/vagrant-php7-symfony2/README.md

 $ vagrant ssh
 ```

-Add this to your hosts file:
+Add this to your hosts file on the hostmachine:

 ```
-192.168.7.7 vagrant-php7-symfony2
+192.168.7.7 php7symfony
 ```

+To view the demo application, go to `http://php7symfony` in the browser.